-Representative Payee – an individual or organization appointed by SSA to receive and manage the social security or SSI benefits of another person.
+Representative Payee – an individual or organization we appoint to receive and manage the Social Security or SSI benefits of another person.

-A representative payee must use the funds they manage for the exclusive use and benefit, and in the best interest of, the beneficiary.
+A representative payee must use the funds they receive for the use and benefit, and in the best interest of, the beneficiary.

 We categorize payees into two broad groups:

 Individual payees – These include relatives, guardians, friends, or any other interested person who is in a position to care for the beneficiary.

 Organizational payees – These can include social service agencies, institutions, State or local government agencies, or financial institutions.

 RSDI Benefits – Retirement, Survivors and Disability Insurance benefits paid by SSA under Title II of the Social Security Act.
 These are also sometimes called Social Security benefits.
 They are based on the earnings of a worker who has paid into the system by paying Federal Insurance Contributions Act (FICA) tax for a specified period of time.
 A worker, or his or her family, can receive RSDI benefits upon the worker’s attainment of a certain retirement age, disability, or death.

 SSI Benefits – Supplemental Security Income benefits paid by SSA under Title XVI of the Social Security Act for aged, blind, and disabled persons with little or no income or resources.